Smart HPR automatic process selection by material and thickness

 "( cutting; T2($PROC_CODE_1$);;;" as you can see, the $PROC_CODE_1$ is replaced by something when the NC code is generated.
 Semicolons also translate into new line spaces.

-22Click Cancel to exit the Machines module.
+22Click Cancel to exit the Machines mode.

 23Click on the Process Data button from the home screen.